§ Authority layer · Source-reviewed monthly

 Check sourceSource registry

 The register below is generated from the official source registry.
-It shows what was checked, when it was checked, and the next review date without pretending to run automated legal monitoring.
+It shows what was checked, when it was checked, and the next review date without pretending to run automated legal monitoring or regulator-grade certification.

 Last source review